 Students are involved with different people throughout their college experience.
 One benefit of being enrolled in an on-campus university is creating meaningful relationships that will probably last for years.
 The college experience is entirely about having to be part of many individual and group projects which require you to communicate with your colleagues.
 Different clubs that are created in the university, gatherings to study for exams and the sharing of the study notes are some of the ways through which one can maintain interpersonal relationships.
 While retaining those relationships on campus is quite easy, doing so online will surely be a problem.

 Not all majors can be taught online

-If a student is considering a major in nursing, agriculture, biology, music, or theater, online classes can only get them so far.
+If a student is considering a major in nursing, agriculture, biology, music, or theater, online programs can only get them so far.
 While it is easy to take some required classes online in these majors, the classes that include labs, clinical practice, or performances cannot be done without a traditional campus class.
 Having a traditional campus learning environment for these majors will provide access to equipment and materials they would normally not have access to with an online class.

 Access to libraries and research materials

 A university’s campus library is always a busy place for students to study, collaborate, and do research for papers and projects.
 Without easy access to research materials held by the university and everything that the library has to offer, a student cannot always reach their full potential with in-depth study in a particular field.

 University officials organize the courses in a way that all the students can attend them.
 Attending classes means joining the class on time.
 In this way, students will get a routine of their own, which will inevitably make the students punctual and disciplined.
 As they practice being punctual throughout the academic years, they’ll build those habits and carry them into adulthood.